Azure/azure-iot-sdk-python/migration_guide.md

 ## Receiving data from IoTHub
 Similarly to the above, there is an additional explicit step you must now make when trying to receive data.
-In addition to setting your handler, you must now enable receiving.
+In addition to setting your handler, you must explicitly start/stop receiving.
 Note also that the above step of manually connecting must also be done before starting to receive data.

 ### V2
 ```python